T-Python-June-24/LAB_CONDITIONALS/README.md

 ## Bonus 2
 ### write a program that asks the user to provide his name and his email using input , then do the following:
 - Check that the name length is more than 2 characters.
-- Check that the email is valid (using string operations and coditionals)
+- Check that the email is valid (using string operations and conditionals)
 - You only accept @gmail emails .
 - if the email is valid, display a welcome message to the user . for example :
 ```